SymfonyCasts/symfony5/sfcasts/ep5-security/password-credentials.md

 *not* be persisted to the database: it's just a temporary property that we can use during, for example, registration, to store the plain password.

-Below, I'll go to code generate - or Command + N on a Mac - to generate the getter and setter for this.
+Below, I'll go to Code -> Generate - or Command + N on a Mac - to generate the getter and setter for this.
 The getter will return a nullable `string`.

-Now, if you *do* have a `plainPassword` property like this, you'll want to find `eraseCredentials()` and set  `$this->plainPassword` to null.
+Now, if you *do* have a `plainPassword` property, you'll want to find `eraseCredentials()` and set `$this->plainPassword` to null.
 This... is not really *that* important.
 After authentication is successful, Symfony calls `eraseCredentials()`.
-It's... just a way for you to "clear out any sensitive information" on your `User` class once you're done with authentication.
+It's... just a way for you to "clear out any sensitive information" on your `User` object once authentication is done.
 Technically we will never *set* `plainPassword` during authentication... so it doesn't matter.
 But, again, it's a safe thing to do.

 # Hashing the Password in the Fixtures

-Back inside `UserFactory` instead of setting the `password` property, we're going to set `plainPassword` to "tada".
+Back inside `UserFactory`, instead of setting the `password` property, set `plainPassword` to "tada".

-If we just stopped now, it would set this property... but then the `password` property would stay null... and it would explode in the database because that column is required.
+If we just stopped now, it would set this property... but then the `password` property would stay `null`... and it would explode in the database because that column is required.

-So after Foundry has finished instantiating the object, we're going to run some extra code that reads the `plainPassword` and hashes it.
+So after Foundry has finished instantiating the object, we need to run some extra code that reads the `plainPassword` and hashes it.
 We can do that down here in the `initialize()` method... via an `afterInstantiation()` hook.

-This is pretty cool: call `$this->afterInstantiation()`, pass it a callback and, inside say if `$user->getPlainPassword()` - just in case it gets overridden to `null` - then `$user->setPassword()`.
-Generate the hash with `$this->passwordHasher->hashPassword()`.
-This takes two arguments: the user that we're trying to hash - so `$user` - and then whatever the plain password is, so `$user->getPlainPassword()`.
+This is pretty cool: call `$this->afterInstantiation()`, pass it a callback and, inside say if `$user->getPlainPassword()` - just in case we override that to `null` - then `$user->setPassword()`.
+Generate the hash with `$this->passwordHasher->hashPassword()` passing the user that we're trying to hash - so `$user` - and then whatever the plain password is:
+`$user->getPlainPassword()`.

 Done!
 Let's try this.
 Find your terminal and run: